-Union (EU) sanctions on Iran became nearly as extensive as those of the United States as discussed below.
+U.S. and European approaches on Iran converged after Iran confirmed in 2002 that it was developing a uranium enrichment capability.
+After the passage of Resolution 1929, European Union (EU) sanctions on Iran became nearly as extensive as those of the United States as discussed below.
 For most of the 1990s, the EU countries maintained a policy of "critical dialogue" with Iran and refused to join the 1995 U.S. trade and investment ban on Iran.
 EU (and Japanese) creditors also bucked U.S. policy by rescheduling \$16 billion in Iranian debt bilaterally, in spite of Paris Club rules that call for multilateral rescheduling.
 In July 2002, Iran tapped international capital markets for the first time since the Islamic revolution, selling \$500 million in bonds to European banks.
 During 2002-2005, there were active negotiations between the European Union and Iran on a "Trade and Cooperation Agreement" (TCA) that would have lowered the tariffs or increased quotas for Iranian exports to the EU countries.
+56

-Under the JCPOA, the following EU sanctions, most of which were imposed in 2012, were lifted on Implementation Day:
+Under the JCPOA, EU sanctions, most of which were imposed in 2012, were lifted, including:

 - the ban on oil and gas imports from Iran.
 Collectively, EU countries bought about 600,000 barrels per day of Iranian oil in 2011, about a quarter of Iran's total oil exports.
-Oil imports from Iran resumed in March 2016, and have reportedly returned to nearly 2011 levels. - a ban on insurance for shipping oil or petrochemicals from Iran and a freeze on the assets of several Iranian firms involved in shipping. - a ban on trade with Iran in gold, precious metals, diamonds, and petrochemical products. - a freeze of the assets of Iran's Central Bank (although transactions had been permitted for approved civilian trade) - a ban on transactions between European and all Iranian banks (in place unless specifically authorized) and on short-term export credits, guarantees, and insurance. - a ban on exports to Iran of graphite, semifinished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels. - The cutoff of 14 EU-designated Iranian banks from the Brussels-based SWIFT electronic payments system, and the Iranian banks resumed accessing the system in February 2016.
-Section 220 of the ITRSHRA required reports on electronic payments systems, such as the Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications), that do business with Iran, but does not mandate sanctions against such systems.
-Subsequently, the EU requested that SWIFT cut off sanctioned Iranian banks from the network, and SWIFT acceded to that request in March 2012.
-To Some Iranian banks were still able to conduct electronic transactions with the European Central Bank via an electronic payments system called "Target II." - A large proportion of these entities were "delisted" by the EU on Implementation Day and therefore relieved from EU sanctions.
-The entities had been sanctioned by EU Council decisions and regulations over the years.
+Oil imports from Iran resumed in March 2016, and have reportedly returned to nearly 2011 levels. - a ban on insurance for shipping oil or petrochemicals from Iran and a freeze on the assets of several Iranian firms involved in shipping. - a ban on trade with Iran in gold, precious metals, diamonds, and petrochemicals. - a freeze of the assets of Iran's Central Bank (although transactions had been permitted for approved civilian trade) - a ban on transactions between European and all Iranian banks (in place unless specifically authorized) and on short-term export credits, guarantees, and insurance. - a ban on exports to Iran of graphite, semi-finished metals such as aluminum and steel, industrial software, shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels.